PaddlePaddle/PaddleOCR/doc/doc_en/quickstart_en.md

   ```

 **Version**
 paddleocr uses the PP-OCRv4 model by default(`--ocr_version PP-OCRv4`).
-If you want to use other versions, you can set the parameter `--ocr_version`, the specific version description is as follows:
+If you want to use other versions, you can set the parameter `--ocr_version`, Note: If you are using the "paddleocr=2.0.1" version, which does not include PP-OCRv4, try updating paddleocr.
+the specific version description is as follows:
 |  version name |  description |
 |    ---    |   ---   |
 | PP-OCRv4 | support Chinese and English detection and recognition, direction classifier, support multilingual recognition |